MicrosoftDocs/cpp-docs/docs/mfc/reference/cautohidedocksite-class.md

  `TRUE` if `pBar` is derived from `CMFCAutoHideBar`; `FALSE` otherwise.

 ### Remarks
- If a base pane object is derived from `CMFCAutoHideBar`, it can contain a [CAutoHideDockSite](../../mfc/reference/cautohidedocksite-class.md).
+ If a base pane object is derived from `CMFCAutoHideBar`, it can contain a `CAutoHideDockSite`.

 ##  <a name="dockpane"></a>  CAutoHideDockSite::DockPane
- Docks a pane to this [CAutoHideDockSite](../../mfc/reference/cautohidedocksite-class.md) object.
+ Docks a pane to this `CAutoHideDockSite` object.

 ```
 virtual void DockPane(